-As of December 31, 2015, the most recent actuarial valuation date, PGHBP was 0.00% funded on an actuarial basis.
+As of December 31, 2015, PGHBP was 0.00% funded on an actuarial basis.
 The actuarial accrued liability for benefits was \$49,478,790 and the actuarial value of assets was \$0 resulting in an unfunded actuarial accrued liability (UAAL) of \$49,478,790.
 The covered payroll (annual payroll of active employees covered by the Plan) was \$32,007,657 and the ratio of the UAAL to the covered payroll was 154.58%.

-The Schedule of Funding Progress, presented as Required Supplementary Information (RSI) following the notes to the financial statements, presents multi-year trend information about whether the actuarial value of Plan assets is increasing or decreasing over time relative to the actuarial accrued liability for benefits.
+The schedule of funding progress, presented as required supplementary information (RSI) following the notes to the financial statements, presents multi-year trend information about whether the actuarial value of Plan assets is increasing or decreasing over time relative to the actuarial accrued liability for benefits.

-NOTE 9.
+NOTE 10.
 RELATED PARTY TRANSACTIONS

 The Plan has common Trustees and shares office space with the County Employees' and Officers' Annuity and Benefit Fund of Cook County (the County Fund).
 The Plan reimburses the County Fund for shared administrative services provided by the County Fund.
-During the years ended December 31, 2015 and 2014, the County Fund allocated administrative expenditures of \$92,675 and \$90,660 respectively.
+During the years ended December 31, 2016 and 2015, the County Fund allocated administrative expenditures of \$101,167 and \$92,675 respectively.

-As of December 31, 2015 and 2014, the Plan owes the County Fund \$443,584 and \$542,267 respectively.
+As of December 31, 2016 and 2015, the Plan owes the County Fund \$463,181 and \$515,876 respectively.
 These amounts include plan transfers of Plan members transferring from one plan to another.

-NOTE 10.
+NOTE 11.
 PRONOUNCEMENTS ISSUED NOT YET EFFECTIVE